Xilinx/AlveoLink/examples/network/roce_v2/generator_collector/README.md

 ![](../../../../img/hivenet_gencol.png)

 This example design is realized on 2 Alveo U55C cards.
-Each card has 2 QSFP ports, in total 4 QSFP ports, which are connected to a commericial ethernet switch.
+Each card has 2 QSFP ports, in total 4 QSFP ports, which are connected to a commercial ethernet switch.
 4 CUs (Compute Units) of Vitis HLS kernel generator_collector are connected to their corresponding QSFP ports via HiveNet IPs and CMAC IPs.
 These 4 CUs communication with each other via Ethernet.
 The host code controls the communication patterns.
-For example, which CU sends packets, which CU receives packets and the number of packets being tranmitted etc.
+For example, which CU sends packets, which CU receives packets and the number of packets being transmitted etc.

 ## Design details

 ### generator_collector kernel

-The generator_collector kernel is writtn in Vitis HLS and can be controlled by host code as either a package generator or a package collector.
+The generator_collector kernel is written in Vitis HLS and can be controlled by host code as either a package generator or a package collector.
 That is, it can run in a generator mode or a collector mode.
+The kernel supports up to 8192 endpoints and can generate packets of multiple dimensions.

 #### Generator mode